Maurice (1987 film): Plot

-During a trip to a beach, Maurice Hall, an 11-year-old schoolboy, receives instructions about the "sacred mystery" of sex from his teacher, who wants to explain to the fatherless boy the changes he would experience in puberty.
+During a school trip to the beach, Maurice Hall, an 11-year-old schoolboy, receives instructions about the "sacred mystery" of sex from his teacher Mr. Ducie, who wants to explain to the fatherless boy the changes he will experience in puberty.
+Maurice is left feeling removed from the depiction of marriage with a woman.

-Years later in 1909, Maurice is attending the University of Cambridge, where he strikes up a friendship with two fellow students: the aristocratic Viscount Risley and the rich and handsome Clive Durham.
+Years later in 1909, Maurice is attending the University of Cambridge, where he strikes up a friendship with two fellow students: the aristocratic eccentric Viscount Risley and the rich and handsome Clive Durham.
 Clive falls in love with Maurice and surprises him by confessing his feelings.
-At first, Maurice reacts with horror, but he soon realizes that he feels the same.
+At first, Maurice reacts with horror, but he soon realises that he feels the same.
 The two friends begin a love affair but, at Clive's insistence, their relationship remains non-sexual.
 To go further, in Clive's opinion, would diminish them both.
-Clive, a member of the upper class, has a promising future ahead of him and does not want to risk losing his social position.
-Their close relationship continues after Maurice is sent down from Cambridge and begins a new career as a stockbroker in London.
+The upper-class Clive has a promising future in politics ahead of him and does not want to risk losing his social position.
+Their close relationship continues after Maurice leaves Cambridge and begins a new career as a stockbroker in London.

 The two friends keep their feelings secret but are frightened when Risley is arrested and sentenced to six months' hard labour after soliciting sex from a soldier.
-Clive, afraid of being exposed as a homosexual, breaks up with Maurice.
-After his return from a trip to Greece, Clive, under pressure from his widowed mother, marries a naive rich girl named Anne and settles into a life of domesticity at his estate of Pendersleigh.
+Clive, afraid of being exposed as homosexual, breaks up with Maurice.
+After his return from a trip to Greece, Clive, under pressure from his widowed mother, makes overtures toward Maurice's sister until a furious Maurice intercedes.
+He tries to rekindle their relationship, but Clive spurns him decisively.
+Clive soon marries a naïve rich girl named Lady Anne Scott and settles into a life of domesticity at his estate, Pendersleigh.